 How to use Pages and Subpages

-- Rename a Page or a Subpage: Rename a Page or Subpage from the Page itself.
+Rename a Page or a Subpage: There are two ways to rename a Page or Subpage.
+You can either double-click the title in the Page menu or from the Page itself.
 If the Page title is hidden, you'll need to unhide it first.

 Organizational best practices